We may earn money or products from the companies mentioned in this post.

 Do you like to read?
 Hit the library or your local bookstore (Amazon is great, but supporting local business is always nice).
 Need help finding a good book?

-During my two years working abroad in Japan, I learned to appreciate cooking dishes made with seasonal foods.
+During my two years of working abroad in Japan, I learned to appreciate cooking dishes made with seasonal foods.
 Do you have any favorite festive fall recipes (trying saying that three times fast!) you’d like to share?
-If so, please comment below or visit me on Facebook and share away.

 So, to sum it up, since I did sort of ramble, here are some ideas for practicing self-care (and then some) to help you conquer the autumn (or fall) blahs.